 ✔ Passwordless authentication, using biometric and device-based verification instead of traditional passwords.

-These measures prevent credential theft, phishing attacks, and unauthorised access attempts.
+These measures help prevent credential theft, reduce the success of phishing attacks, and ensure that only verified users can access critical systems and data.

 4. Real-Time Monitoring and AI-Powered Threat Detection

-Zero Trust doesn’t stop at access control—it requires continuous monitoring.
-Organisations in 2025 are leveraging:
+Zero Trust doesn’t stop at access control; it requires continuous monitoring.
+Organisations are leveraging:

 ✔ AI-powered analytics to detect unusual behaviour and potential insider threats.